marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 - **Get Sora Video Status**: Retrieve the current status of a Sora video generation by video ID
 - **Get Sora Video URL**: Retrieve the download URL for a completed Sora video by video ID
 - **Analyze Video**: Analyze video content from a given URL to extract insights and metadata with custom prompts and output schemas
+- **Webhook Support (Video Generation)**: Optionally provide a webhook URL to receive asynchronous updates or callbacks for video generation requests

 ### Collage Resource